 The Role of Project Stakeholders

 Project stakeholders hold the power to shape the outcome of any project.
 They influence budgets, timelines, and resource allocation.
-When you identify both internal or external project stakeholders—such as a sponsor, an investor, or even a supplier—you build a foundation of trust.
+When you identify both internal and external project stakeholders, such as a sponsor, an investor, or even a supplier, you build a foundation of trust.
 Clear communication with every stakeholder is essential.

 As part of effective stakeholder engagement, clear communication aligns needs and expectations.
 This approach helps ensure success.
 Focusing on managing expectations from the start can prevent costly mistakes.
 Neglecting the input of even one type of stakeholder can lead to miscommunication, wasted time, and a project that fails to deliver the desired outcome.